 The students are exposed to novel learning environments facilitating better learning.
 For example, students get exposure to seminar presentations developing communication skills, participating in integrated teaching sessions, exposure to patient care in community setting and participation in short term research projects.
 The objective of training is not only to prepare the students to be responsible members of the community, but also to prepare them for higher education and training in India and abroad.

-In respect of candidates belonging to Scheduled Castes, Scheduled Tribes or other Backward Classes the minimum marks obtained in Physics, Chemistry and Biology/Biotechnology taken together in qualifying examination shall be 40% instead of 50% from the recognised boards.
+To be eligible for admission to MBBS course, a candidate must have passed in the subjects of Physics, Chemistry, Biology/Bio-technology and English individually and must have obtained a minimum of 50% marks taken together in Physics, Chemistry and Biology/Bio-technology at the qualifying examination (10+2 or equivalent).
+In respect of candidates belonging to Scheduled Castes, Scheduled Tribes or other Backward Classes the minimum marks obtained in Physics, Chemistry and Biology/Biotechnology taken together in qualifying examination shall be 40% instead of 50% from the recognized boards.